mpvkarthick/ATM_Java/README.md

 # ATM_Java
 Java Solution without Spring Boot for ATM Problem

+# Steps to run the program
+Step 1 - Generate the Jar File
+Step 2
+a.
+Execute the Jar file using the command -> java -jar ATM.jar 1,50,10,20
+b.
+You can also executing java -jar ATM.jar -> The program will take default denominations

+# Problem Statement

 Develop a program called ATM.
 It allows customers to deposit and withdraw in these denominations: 20, 10, 5, and 1 dollar bills.

 Deposit: Customer inputs the number of currency notes in each denomination